Tshepiso37/CMPG323-Project5-25431285/README.md

 - Order Monitoring Page
 - Product Monitoring Page
 - Customer Monitoring Page
--

 #### High-Level Metrics Page
-The High-Level Metrics Page has the following Pages:
+The High-Level Metrics Page has the following visualisations:
 - Count of QuantityStatus
 - Count of UnitsInStock
 - Count of Quantity